EnlitHamster/VtkUnityWorkbench/README.md

-# All-In-One VR visualization workbench
+# VtkUnityWorkbench - An All-In-One VR visualization workbench

 This is the main repository for the code from the my Master Thesis.
 Other than me, a number of BSc students have made their theses based on this and I will try to keep the list updated with the different updates, new features and toolkit components that are added.